 With an enchanting appeal and an abundance of charming attractions, it’s not difficult to see why visitors are continuously drawn to Bourton-on-the-Water.
 Honey-coloured stone buildings house quaint tea rooms whilst unique shops and friendly pubs line the pretty high street.
 Crossed by picturesque low bridges, the idyllic River Windrush trickles through the middle of the village.
 Here ducks snooze in the summer sun and visitors watch the world go by from the wooden benches.
-Bourton-on-the-Water is also packed with wonderful things to do and places to visit - don’t miss a thing during your visit to these charming attractions.
+Bourton-on-the-Water is also packed with wonderful things to do and places to visit - don’t miss a thing during your summer holiday in the Cotswolds.

 Challenge yourself to beat The Dragonfly Maze